GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

-We also conduct ablation study of the gradient assistance weights in Figure~\ref{fig:noise} by adding noises (Gaussian with zero mean and $\sigma^{2}$ variance, $\sigma\in\{1,5\}$) to the output of a randomly chosen half of the clients during learning and prediction.
-The purpose of adding noise is to simulate realistic scenarios where some assisting organizations are uninformative or inject adversarial behavior.
-We summarize the ablation study results in Tables~\ref{tab:noise_sup_2}-\ref{tab:noise_sup_8} in the Appendix.
-The results show that the GAL equipped with gradient assistance weights is more robust than the GAL with a direct average.
+\textbf{Gradient assistance weights}\, We show the gradient assistance weights of CIFAR10 and MIMICL datasets at each assistance round in Figure~\ref{fig:assist}(c,f).
+The results of MNIST and CIFAR10 show that the gradient assistance weights exhibit interpretability of the importance of organizations because the image patches with dominant contributions are $m = (2, 3, 6, 7)$ (colored in red).
+These image patches correspond to the center of the original image, which matches our intuition appealingly.
+The weights converge to uniform as the residuals of later iterations are small.
+We also conduct an ablation study of the gradient assistance weights in Figure~\ref{fig:noise} by adding noises (Gaussian with zero mean and $\sigma^{2}$ variance, $\sigma\in\{1,5\}$) to the output of a randomly chosen half of the clients during learning and prediction.
+Adding noise simulates realistic scenarios where some assisting organizations may be noninformative or inject noise.
+We summarize the ablation study results in Table~\ref{tab:noise_sup_8}.
+The results show that the GAL with gradient assistance weights is more robust than the GAL with a direct average.